Illustrations by Tim Shumate - Storm and Rogue

 That’s because they feel less mediated, too, thanks to the illusion created by pencil, ink, and especially lettering by hand.
 Of course I know most comics are mass-produced, and yet that illusion remains — the odd notion that what you’re holding could be the only and original copy, made just for you.
 (Even the most idiosyncratic novel is still obviously typeset, right?)
 Comic books are an especially intimate artform, and many autobiographical comics succeed by exploiting that sense of reading someone else’s diary.

-gonsmithe asked: Well, my mom is fucking obsessed with Joss Wedon, and she'd probably die if she saw anyone in the film walking around, so, she said to me she'll go over every day and stalk the set for me.
+gonsmithe said: Well, my mom is fucking obsessed with Joss Wedon, and she'd probably die if she saw anyone in the film walking around, so, she said to me she'll go over every day and stalk the set for me.

 So at least I have that.